Aimée de Coigny

 Aimée de Coigny (12 October 1769 – 17 January 1820) was a French noblewoman who was known as a great beauty and was imprisoned during the French Revolution.
 André Chénier's elegy la Jeune Captive, published in 1795, was inspired by her ordeal.

 Early years

 Aimée de Coigny was the daughter of Auguste-Gabriel de Franquetot, comte de Coigny.
 He was born in 1740, joined the army, became colonel of dragoons in 1763, maréchal-de-camp in 1780, and on 1 January 1811 gained the rank of lieutenant general.
 Her father married Anne Josèphe Michel de Roissy on 18 March 1767.
+Madame de Genlis was an intimate friend of Anne de Roissy, and wrote of her in her memoirs: